with Class Teacher - Miss Burne

 Year 1's class saint is St. Andrew.
 He is the patron saint of Scotland.
 As a class we constantly think about how we can be kind to others and spread God's love the way that he did.

-REThis term we are learning about Christmas, Jesus Teacher and Healer.
+REThis term we are learning about Easter and Pentecost.

 Curriculum Overview